SpencerJP/spence-tm-discovery/README.md

 This is an event finder using the public Ticketmaster API.
 This project was made with React, Redux, and Semantic UI React library.

+The completed site can be found at https://spencerjp.github.io/spence-tm-discovery/ .

 ## Installation:

 1. Clone to desktop.
 2. Run "npm install"
 4. Run "npm start" to run the application locally, or "npm run build" to transpile and minify the project.

+## Testing:

+  1. Clone to desktop.
+  2. Run "npm install"
+  3. Run "npm test" to run the jest tests.

 ## Requirements: